 With technology playing such a significant role in society today, we believe that children must be taught key skills and have access to a range of technologies if they are to be able to participate effectively and safely in this digital world.
-A high-quality computing education equips pupils to use creativity to understand and change the world.
+Our high-quality computing education equips pupils to use creativity to understand and change the world.
 Computing has deep links with mathematics, science, and design and technology, and provides insights into both natural and artificial systems.
-At Grange Primary School, the core of the computing curriculum is Computer Science, Digital Literacy and Information Technology.
+At Grange Primary School, we use the Purple Mash curriculum and the core of the computing curriculum is Computer Science, Digital Literacy and Information Technology.
 Pupils are introduced to a wide range of technology, including laptops, iPads and interactive whiteboards, allowing them to continually practice and improve the skills they learn.
 This ensures they become digitally literate so that they are able to express themselves and develop their ideas through information and computer technology– at a level suitable for the future workplace and as active participants in a digital world.

 We teach a curriculum that enables children to become effective users of technology who can: apply essential principles and concepts, analyse and solve problems and communicate ideas effectively.